yorevs/homesetup/README.md

 ## Final notes

-For a full list of features, you can access the [HomeSetup usage document](docs/USAGE.md) HomeSetup is designed to automatically fetch updates **every 7 days** from the time of installation.
+HomeSetup is designed to automatically fetch updates **every 7 days** from the time of installation.
 However, if you want to manually ensure that your HomeSetup is up to date, you can run the following command in your terminal: